sandstorm-io/sandstorm/roadmap/platform/mobile/README.md

 Unfortunately, both iOS and Android push notification frameworks assume a centralized design.
 Each app can declare exactly one cloud server from which push notifications are delivered.
 For users to receive notifications directly from their Sandstorm server, they would need to recompile each mobile app they use to give it the appropriate server address.

-Because most users do not want to do this, Sansdtorm will operate a push notification relay through Sandstorm Oasis, which apps can set as their default notification source.
+Because most users do not want to do this, Sandstorm will operate a push notification relay through Sandstorm Oasis, which apps can set as their default notification source.
 It will also be possible for apps to specify a third-party relay, e.g. for apps that aren't Sandstorm-exclusive and already operate a relay for this purpose.

 Unfortunately, as we understand it, relayed notifications will necessarily be visible to the relay operator, because (at least on iOS) the app cannot run its own code to decrypt the notification before it is displayed to the user.